-Bernie leads GAPA Foundation's program and event marketing as well as the creation of organizational design collateral.
+Bernie leads GAPA Foundation's creative, branding, and marketing strategy as well as its Diversity Committee.
 He currently works as a Senior Associate at Mind Share Partners—a nonprofit changing the culture of workplace mental health so that both employees and organizations can thrive.
-At Mind Share Partners, Bernie program manages their peer groups for high-performing professionals managing mental health conditions, supports the research, design, and delivery of their corporate workshops, leads the organization's marketing and social media presence, and designs organizational creative collateral, Prior to Mind Share partners, Bernie worked as an Associate at HopeLab—a nonprofit designing science-based technologies to improve the health and well-being of teens and young adults.
+At Mind Share Partners, Bernie leads content research and development, visual design and branding, and other special projects.
+He is a widely-published author on mental health at work and advises companies on mental health strategy and initiatives.
+Prior to Mind Share partners, Bernie worked as an Associate at HopeLab—a nonprofit designing science-based technologies to improve the health and well-being of teens and young adults.
 Bernie possesses a Master's in Mental Health from the Johns Hopkins Bloomberg School of Public Health and B.A.'s in Psychology and in Sociology from UC Berkeley.